Skip to main content

 Hardware Wallet

-The workflow is: connect the hardware wallet to your computer, initiate a transaction through the companion app, verify the transaction details on the device's screen, and physically press a button on the device to approve.
-This human verification step prevents unauthorized transactions.
+Here's how the workflow goes: you plug the hardware wallet into your computer, start a transaction through the companion app, double-check the details on the device's screen, and press a physical button to approve.
+That hands-on verification step is what stops unauthorized transactions cold.

 Frequently Asked Questions